 What is Moo Shu Pork?

-Serve this dish with Hoisin sauce (a Chinese BBQ sauce) or even plum sauce but taste the Hoisin sauce first!
+Serve Moo Shu Pork in Wraps with Hoisin sauce (a Chinese BBQ sauce) or even plum sauce but taste the Hoisin sauce first!
 Our Vietnamese student didn’t taste it before adding and found the Hoisin really really sweet.
 We do not find it that sweet but her palate is quite interesting and intrigues me.

 Flour tortillas are the wrap of choice for us instead of the traditional pancakes or crepes.
 I use both whole wheat wraps and plain white.
 Rice paper with vermicelli noodles would be equally delicious.